A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Introduction

 Furthermore, we show that our approach can be combined with the \emph{rank-based approach}~\cite{single-exponential}, a technique to speed up algorithms for connectivity problems.
 Table \ref{tab:results} summarizes the results we obtain by applying our framework; in each case we have matching upper and lower bounds on the time complexity of $2^{\Theta(n^{1-1/d})}$ (where the lower bounds are conditional on the Exponential Time Hypothesis).

-A desirable property of algorithms for geometric graphs is that they are \emph{robust}, meaning that they can work directly on the graph without knowledge of the underlying geometry.
-Most of the known algorithms are in fact non-robust, which could be a problem in applications, since finding a geometric representation of a given geometric intersection graph is NP-hard~\cite{BreuK98} (and many recognition problems for geometric graphs are ER-complete~\cite{Kang12}).
-One of the advantages of our framework is that it yields robust algorithms for many problems.
+A desirable property of algorithms for geometric graphs is that they are \emph{representation-agnostic}, meaning that they can work directly on the graph without a geometric representation of $F$.
+Most of the known algorithms do in fact require a representation, which could be a problem in applications, since finding a geometric representation (e.g., with unit disks) of a given geometric intersection graph is \NP-hard~\cite{BreuK98}, and many recognition problems for geometric graphs are $\exists\Reals$-complete~\cite{Kang12}.
+Note that in the absence of a representation, some of our algorithms require that the input graphs are from the proper graph class, otherwise they might give incorrect answers.

+One of the advantages of our framework is that it yields representation agnostic algorithms for many problems.
 To this end we need to generalize our scheme slightly: We no longer work with a clique partition to define the contracted graph~$G_\cP$, but with a partition whose classes are the union of constantly many cliques.
 We show that such a partition can be found efficiently without knowing the set $F$ defining the given intersection graph.
-Thus we obtain robust algorithms for many of the problems mentioned above, in contrast to known results which almost all need the underlying set~$F$ as input.
+Thus we obtain representation-agnostic algorithms for many of the problems mentioned above, in contrast to known results which almost all need the underlying set~$F$ as input.